Insality/insality/README.md

 I’m Maksim “Insality” Tuprikov 👋

 Game developer with a soft spot for **Defold**, UI & UX, tooling and web tech.
-I love creating open-source modules that make life easier for other Defold devs—and I’m always up for a chat, a coffee, or a pull-request.
+I love creating open-source modules that make life easier for other Defold devs.
+I’m always up for a chat, a coffee, or a pull-request.

 ---